A Dozen Things The Beginner Needs To Know: By Vic Kirkman

-6. Buy good reference books and collect photos continuously of your intended subjects and file them in an orderly way for future reference.
+6. Buy good reference books and collect photos from magazines and the Internet continuously of your intended subjects and file them in an orderly way for future reference.

-7. Learn waterfowl anatomy, their forms and the functions of those forms.
-Learn why the structures are there.
+7. Learn waterfowl anatomy, their forms and function.
+(Learn why the structures are there).

 9. Don't be afraid to make mistakes in your carving.
-You will learn how to recover from mistakes and this leads to confidence.
-Don't be afraid to start over and learn more, its just wood and you are not being commissioned to carve a piece for the Smithsonian.
+You will learn how to recover from mistakes which leads to confidence.
+Don't be afraid to start over and learn more; it"s just wood.
+You are not being commissioned to carve a piece for the Smithsonian.

 10. Don't let your ego get in the way of keeping the right attitude.
 If you just want to carve a duck to display on the mantel, win a ribbon, or to show off to people who don't know what excellence is, then this is a wrong approach.
 The true artist understands this and has nobler motives and direction in his or her work.

 11. It takes time, endurance, drive and some financial investment to get to where you can produce something presentable and artfully done.
-You will be glad you did this for sure after you have paid those prices.
+You will be glad you did this for sure after you have "paid the price".